vdcen

 Site ForestierParcours FamilialAdapté aux chiensSentier archéologique de Vizzavona

-The archaeological trail of Vizzavona is a small hiking path ideal for a short, instructive walk in total immersion with nature.
-Far from being overcrowded in the summer, the calm of the forest reigns over this route suitable for all, including families with children.
-The required walking level is accessible to the majority with a small elevation change.
-Apart from a few steep segments, it presents no major difficulty.
-The signage and several indicator panels will prevent you from getting lost.
+The Vizzavona archaeological trail is a short hiking trail that's ideal for a short, instructive stroll immersed in nature.
+Far from being overcrowded in summer, the calm of the forest reigns over this route, which is suitable for everyone, including families with children.
+The level of walking required is accessible to as many people as possible, and the gradient is gentle.
+Apart from a few steep sections, there are no major difficulties.
+The signposts and several signposts will help you avoid getting lost.

-The river and the constant shade from the pines provide a very appreciable freshness at the height of summer.
+The river and the permanent shade of the pine trees keep things cool in the height of summer.

-Continuing past the Altagna restaurant, a sign indicating the hike will situate your position and instruct you to follow the old railway in a northeast direction on a clear plan that leads to an isolated house and the old station.
-The trail begins beyond this house where you will quickly arrive to cross the railway, taking heed of the signage.
+Continuing past the Altagna restaurant, a sign indicating the route will locate your position and tell you to follow the old railway line in a north-easterly direction on an open stretch leading to an isolated house and the old station.
+The path starts past this house, where you will quickly cross the railway line, paying attention to the signs.

-You will quickly arrive at the first concrete bridge, which spans the Vecchio river, then a little less than 10 minutes later, a second bridge - this time wooden - will have you crossing the river again.
+You'll quickly reach the first hard bridge, which spans the Vecchio river, and then just under 10 minutes later, a second bridge - this time wooden - will take you back across the river.

-Discovered in 1911 by Charles Forsyth Major, an English paleontologist and archaeologist from the Royal Society of London, the Southwell shelter is formed by a large rocky outcrop, featuring several natural cavities that could accommodate a handful of individuals.
+Discovered in 1911 by Charles Forsyth Major, an English palaeontologist and archaeologist of the Royal Society of London, the Southwell shelter consists of an imposing rock mass with several natural cavities capable of accommodating a handful of individuals.

 This prehistoric site was one of the first recorded in Corsica.
-The Southwell shelter has not left traces of dwellings or bones.
-However, it has yielded pottery fragments, ceramic remains, and lithic pieces such as numerous carved stone arrowheads.
-These remnants testify to human presence during the Early Neolithic period, approximately 7 to 8 thousand years ago.
+The Southwell shelter left no traces of dwellings or bones.
+On the other hand, pottery, ceramic and lithic remains have been found, as have numerous carved stone arrowheads.
+All these remains bear witness to a human presence dating back to the Early Neolithic period, some 7,000 to 8,000 years ago.
 The site must have been used as a natural shelter.
-Its vulnerable position suggests that it did not have a defensive role, and perhaps served to accommodate herders during seasonal migrations, like an ancestor of the pagliaghju!
+Its vulnerable position suggests that it was not intended for defensive purposes and may have been used to house livestock farmers during their transhumance, like an ancestor of pagliaghju!

-The name of the shelter was given in honor of Mrs. Edith Southwell-Colucci, daughter of the British Vice-Consul in Bastia and a friend of the British researcher whom she accompanied on his excursions.
-She supported him in his work and served as his photographer.
+The shelter was named in honour of Mrs Edith Southwell-Colucci, daughter of the British vice-consul in Bastia and a friend of the British researcher she accompanied on his excursions.
+She helped him with his work and acted as his photographer.

-With the opportunity to have a drink or eat before or after stretching your legs, this small hiking trail will delight many.
-An enjoyable, simple, and short walk (1h15) in the Vizzavona forest.
-However, be careful not to get hit on the head by the numerous pine cones falling from their trees, which can be heard cascading through the branches before crashing to the ground.
+With the option of having a drink or a bite to eat before or after you get your legs moving, this little hiking trail is sure to please as many people as possible.
+It's a pleasant, simple and short walk (1h15) through the Vizzavona forest.
+Be careful, though, not to get hit on the head by the many pine cones that fall from their trees and can be heard tumbling down the branches before crashing to the ground.

-Carte IGN et dénivelé - Sentier archéologique de Vizzavona
+IGN map and altitude difference - Sentier archéologique de Vizzavona

 Cartes générées par VisoRando.com